 I had the opportunity to visit the Tateyama Kurobe Alpine Road on October 22, 2020.
 I always had an image of the Alpine road including the snow walls, but last summer I saw a poster of the road during autumn.
 So I decided to go see the Tateyama Kurobe Alpine Road in autumn for its wonderful colors.
 Unfortunately, it turned out that this year autumn arrived a little early compared to the previous years: at the Kurobe dam, it was the right time but in Daikanbo and especially Murodo, it was a little late.

 During normal times, because many Japanese and also foreign tourists visit this area, the wait is pretty long for each change of means of transportation.
 But this year there were no foreign tourists and very few Japanese tourists, so we had no waiting time at all and we were able to visit every stop within half a day.

 I had already visited many places in Japan thanks to my work as a tour guide, but I was really surprised by the nature and the beauty of the mountains in this region.
 I would definitely like to come back here to see another season!

 As seasoned Japan experts, we can help you create your perfect Japan tour including destinations like Toyama and the Tateyama Kurobe Alpine Route.
 Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!

 Access to Toyama Station (JR): Take Hokuriku Shinkansen (bullet train) from Tokyo.
 It takes about 2 hours by the fastest shinkansen Kagayaki.

-Ticket from Toyama to Nagano: 21,210 yen for adults / 10,620 yen for elementary school students
+Ticket price: from Toyama to Nagano: 21,210 yen for adults / 10,620 yen for elementary school students